mcdexio/documents/en/perpetual-admin-functions.md

 # Admin Functions

-Only admin can call the following functions in order to change the governance parameters.
+Only admin can call the following functions.
+The main purpose includes:
+* Change the governance parameters
+* Upgrade contract
+* Global liquidation, including:
+  * Switch into "Emergency" state which (1)stops tradings and withdraws, (2) sets the global settlement price
+  * Correct hacked (ex: Oracle price hack) data in "Emergency" state

+Due to the importance of global liquidation, MCDEX will establish a community-led governance committee as soon as possible, and the committee will develop detailed global liquidation trigger mechanisms and processing procedures.

 ## Perpetual